Martin1994/es2018-linq/README.md

 This library attempts to provide exact the same API defined in [Enumerable](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable) of .NET with TypeScript types.
 On top of that, its attempts to provide consistent API experience between synchronous and asynchronous operations by leveraging TypeScript code generation.

+There are still some missing or slightly different APIs from this port comparing to the original .NET implementation.
+That is either because some nature difference between JavaScript and .NET (such as lack of `default<T>`), or to avoid complicated method overriding.
+If you find missing methods or overriding signatures which do not land into any of those reasons, they will be supported in a future version of this library some day.

 ## Usage

 Since this library is a ES2018 port of LINQ from .NET, please refer to [System.Linq.Enumerable API documentation](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable) as a detailed API reference.